swilliams11/apigee-target-server-load-balancing/README.md

   This approach uses a policy based load balancing approach, meaning that you use Apigee policies and custom JavaScript policies to implement the load balancing failover and failback in Edge.
 This should only be used as an absolute last resort.

 * ANTI-PATTERN: Use a load balancer in front of Apigee Edge, which load balances across Apigee regions.
   This is an anti-pattern and a custom solution and it requires help from our support team.
 We only implement this in special circumstances.
-Since a third-party application is load balancing across regions, then a customer is relying on that load balancer in front of Apigee to failover across regions as opposed to relying on the Apigee infrastructure.
+Since a third-party application is load balancing across regions, then a customer is relying on that load balancer in front of Apigee to failover across regions as opposed to relying on the Apigee infrastructure for cross-region failover.

 ### GCP Load Balancing Options
 There are severals GCP load balancers, but I'll demonstrate 3 to load balance across GKE clusters.